-6.5 Inclusion Collaborative-Ways 2 Equity
+6.4 Inclusion Collaborative-Ways 2 Equity

 Jenae Holtz provided information regarding Inclusion Collaborative-Ways 2 Equity.
-She said they have a tool book that helps educators look at equity within their schools and how to deliver services in an equitable way.
+She said they have a very helpful tool book to help schools in changing equitable and inequitable practices.
+Jenae reported the correct link is www.Inclusioncollaborative.org and then Ways 2 Equity is available.